 Survival Strategies Part 5:

-If you normally have a low to moderate (i.e. acceptable to the individual) level of anxiety, in a survival situation your fight/flight response is already heightened.
+If you normally have a low to moderate (i.e. acceptable to the individual) level of anxiety, in a survival situation your fight/flight response is already heightene d.
 Your hind–brain is constantly and efficiently scanning for threats because you are in this heightened state.
 As long as the anxious person does not perceive threats that do not really exist (again, this depends upon one's personal psychology) and they can focus in on the real existential threat of the situation and attempt to deal with it, an anxiety sufferer may have a slightly better chance of surviving than a person who is overly calm.
 The overly calm person may not see a potential threat until the threat is a real one and they have a late reaction to it.
-To recap, in a survival situation, how we react is governed by how well we respond to the initial shock of the event, the normal survival mechanisms and the way people are affected by their body chemistry and psychologically.
-We know that there may be a degree of traumatization during and after surviving a dire situation which also leads to a heightened state of anxiety escalating into anxiety attacks.
+To recap, in a survival situation, how we react is governed by how well we respond to the initial shock of the event, how balanced are our normal survival mechanisms and how we are individually affected by our personal body chemistry and psychologically.
+We know that there may be a degree of traumatization after surviving a dire situation which also leads to a heightened state of anxiety escalating into anxiety attacks.

 When someone is feeling anxious, they experience physical feelings and worrying thoughts.
 This can make it hard to do even simple tasks and so they begin to avoid things.
 Often the person does not understand why they feel the way they do.
 When they are relaxed they can see that their worries were over the top, but when the anxiety builds up they feel overwhelmed once again.

 In a survival situation, anxiety can build up rapidly and become quite demotivating and debilitating.
 Of all the psychological problems a person can experience when their survival is threatened, anxiety is one of the most insidious and, although it is not an illness and one cannot die from anxiety, the lack of motivation and narrowing of the sufferer's world makes it very dangerous and potentially life–threatening.